canjs/canjs/route/route.md

 @function can.route can.route
+@group can.route.static static
 @inherits can.Observe
-@plugin can/route
+@download can/route
-@test route/test.html
+@test can/route/qunit.html
 @parent canjs
-@group can.route.static static

 can.route is a plugin that helps manage browser history and client state by synchronizing the window.location.hash with